alatras/ethereum-validator-api/README.md

 curl localhost:8080/blockreward/99999999 | jq .
 ```

+## Test with Postman

+Import the Postman collection from `api_docs/Ethereum Validator API.postman_collection.json`.

 ## Implementation Details

 ### MEV Detection Heuristic
-A block is classified as "MEV" if:
-- The execution payload's `fee_recipient` differs from the proposer's withdrawal credentials address
+A block is classified as "MEV" if: The execution payload's `fee_recipient` differs from the proposer's withdrawal credentials address.
 Otherwise, it's classified as "VANILLA".

 ### Reward Calculation
 Block reward is calculated as: